danielmahardhika/tsp-aco/README.md

 # Optimized TSP with ACO

 ## Description
-This document explains the implementation of the Ant Colony Optimization (ACO) algorithm to solve the Traveling Salesman Problem (TSP).
+This project explains the implementation of the Ant Colony Optimization (ACO) algorithm to solve the Traveling Salesman Problem (TSP).
 The algorithm aims to find the shortest path that visits a number of points (cities) and returns to the starting point.

 ## Contents
 1. **Introduction**